 A car accident lawsuit is available to those injured in a car accident that was caused by the negligent or reckless behavior of another person or entity.
 A successful lawsuit will result in the injured party (the “plaintiff”) recovering financial compensation from the at-fault party or parties (the “defendant(s)”).

-Merely being injured in a car accident is not enough to entitle you to compensation: you and your auto accident lawyer must demonstrate that the defendant’s behavior was unreasonable such that no reasonable driver under similar circumstances would have acted in the way the defendant acted and that this behavior or these actions are what caused the plaintiff’s injuries.
-Succeeding in your Cleveland car accident lawsuit, then, can take the assistance and skill of an experienced auto accident lawyer.
+Merely being injured in a car accident is not enough to entitle you to compensation: you and your Cleveland car accident lawyer must demonstrate that the defendant’s behavior was unreasonable such that no reasonable driver under similar circumstances would have acted in the way the defendant acted and that this behavior or these actions are what caused the plaintiff’s injuries.
+Succeeding in your car accident lawsuit, then, can take the assistance and skill of an experienced Cleveland car accident lawyer.

 Cleveland Car Accident Lawyer – Statistics

 Cleveland is one of the four largest cities in Ohio (the other ones being Columbus, Cincinnati, and Toledo).
 Along with Cleveland’s large population comes a heightened number of car accidents compared with smaller towns.
 The Ohio Department of Public Safety maintains statistics on the number of car crashes and related fatalities and injuries that occur each year in Ohio’s cities and towns.
 For Cleveland, in 2014 there were:

 - Over 13,000 car crashes of all types:

 - Over 3,500 car crashes resulting in 5,470 injuries; and

 - Over 16 fatal car crashes resulting in 17 deaths.